egeexyz/distro-delves/README.md

 Distro Delves is a YouTube web-series ~~reviewing~~ looking at  Linux distributions & operating systems in an informational yet entertaining format.

-If you have an idea for a distro or OS for the show, open an [issue](https://github.com/egee-irl/distro-delves/issues)!
+If you have an idea for a Distro or OS for me to look at, open an [issue](https://github.com/egee-irl/distro-delves/issues)!